+Reports generated from OVC's PMT system must be uploaded to the Grants Management System (GMS) every 6 months.
 Applicants should visit OJP's performance measurement page at www.ojp.gov/performance for an overview of performance measurement activities at OJP.

-The application should demonstrate the applicant's understanding of the performance data reporting requirements for this grant program and detail how the applicant will gather the required data should it receive funding.
+The application should demonstrate an understanding of the performance data reporting requirements for this grant program and detail how the applicant will gather the required data should it receive funding.